zac7777/Entropy/Entropy/Sets/Miscellaneous/Snacks.md

 ---

-*Throw:* 2 AP, 20m, 1 bludgeoning damage, this unequips this item
+*Throw:* 2 AP, 20m, 1 bludgeoning damage, this unequips this weapon, sending it to the target's location

 Accuracy: +40
 Critical: +2